Aarne Juutilainen: Early life

 Juutilainen was born in Sortavala on 18 October 1904.
 His parents were railway clerk Tuomas Juutilainen and Helmi Sofia Juutilainen née Kauppinen.
-His brother was Ilmari Juutilainen, later better known as flying ace during the wars.
+His brother was Ilmari Juutilainen, later better known as a flying ace during the wars.

 Juutilainen attended school in Sortavala, where he read seven classes at Sortavala Lyceum.
 He was athletic, and enjoyed skiing, horseback riding, fencing and pesäpallo; he was a member of the Sortavalan Viritys pesäpallo team in 1924.

 Already as a young boy, he got his first contact with the war in 1918, participating in the Finnish Civil War by loading machine gun belts on the white side.
-After the war, a still minor age Juutilainen tried to volunteer for the Aunus expedition, but the recruits found that Juutilainen had forged the consent of his parents to the expedition.
+After the war, a still minor age Juutilainen tried to volunteer for the Aunus expedition, but the recruiters found that Juutilainen had forged his parents' consent to the expedition.

 Nevertheless, Juutilainen decided to choose a military career as his profession.
-He attended the Reserve Officer School in 1925 and continued his studies at the Cadet School in 1926–1927, but had to drop out of school due to unsuitable lifestyles for the active officer and resigned from the Finnish Army in 1928.
+He attended the Reserve Officer School in 1925 and continued his studies at the Cadet School in 1926–1927.
+He had to drop out of school due to unsuitable lifestyles for the active officer and resigned from the Finnish Army in 1928.

-Career
+Military career

 French Foreign Legion

 On 20 June 1930, Juutilainen travelled to France and joined the French Foreign Legion.
 He was transferred to Fort St. Nicolas in Southern France, near Marseille, and from there to Oran in Algeria.
 He spent time in a Foreign Legion training camp in the town of Sidi Bel Abbès.
 From there he was transferred to Fez and fought in several battles against the Berber rebels in the Atlas Mountains.
 Because of his service in Morocco, he was called "The Terror of Morocco" by Finnish troops.

 The war in the Atlas Mountains was long, and in 1931 the Berber offensive surrendered.
 Juutilainen served in the Foreign Legion for a full five years and was rewarded with the Legion Cross and French citizenship.
 He returned to Finland on 20 June 1935, by which time the southern part of Morocco was under French protectorate.